vanandrew/wbsurfer2/README.md

 active scene can be used at a time).
 The active scene is set by using the `--scene-name` argument.

 When making your scene, at least one vertex must be placed on the surface for `wb_surfer2` to control.
 In the case of multiple vertices, the first vertex that was placed will be manipulated.

+> [!IMPORTANT]
+> Make sure you place the active vertex on the surface you want to manipulate.
+Placing †he active vertex on the wrong
+> surface will result in inaccurate movies.
+>
+> In practice, it's a good idea to have scenes called "left" and "right" so you can switch between hemispheres easily.